Things To Do

 Experience and learn about Lookout Mountain and Chattanooga's history through multiple battlefields, historical trails, and landmarks.

-• Battles For Chattanooga is a perfect starting point for a tour of the area’s Civil War battle sites, where it brings history to life with a digital panoramic display.
+• Battles For Chattanooga Exhibit (Lookout Mountain, TN) is a perfect starting point for a tour of the area's Civil War battle sites, where it brings history to life with a digital panoramic display.

-• Point Park provides overlooks, monuments, and cannon positions interpreting the Battle of Lookout Mountain as well as the other Battles of Chattanooga.
+• Point Park (Lookout Mountain, TN) provides overlooks, monuments, and cannon positions interpreting the Battle of Lookout Mountain as well as the other Battles of Chattanooga.

 Get Outdoors